Generate VHT-Data field

 NU is the number of users, from 1 to 4.
 If specified as an integer or binary vector, the setting applies to all users.
-If specified as a row vector or binary matrix, the setting for each user is specified in the corresponding
+If specified as a row vector or binary matrix, the setting for each user is specified in the corresponding column, as an

-The scrambler initialization used on the transmission data follows the process described in IEEE Std 802.11-2012, Section 18.104.22.168 and IEEE Std 802.11ad™-2012, Section 21.3.9.
+The scrambler initialization used on the transmission data follows the process described in IEEE® Std 802.11™-2012, Section 18.104.22.168 and IEEE Std 802.11ad™-2012, Section 21.3.9.
 The header and data fields that follow the scrambler initialization field (including data padding bits) are scrambled by XORing each bit with a length-127 periodic sequence generated by the polynomial S(x) = x7+x4+1.
 The octets of the PSDU (Physical Layer Service Data Unit) are placed into a bit stream, and within each octet, bit 0 (LSB) is first and bit 7 (MSB) is last.
 The generation of the sequence and the XOR operation are shown in this figure:

 Conversion from integer to bits uses left-MSB orientation.
 For example,